-- · the less rubber is needed to encase the threads, - · the lighter the tyres are - the more flexible the tyres are and they consequently have less rolling resistance. - The webbing is denser so that it is more difficult for foreign bodies to penetrate.
+- · the less rubber is needed to encase the threads, - · the lighter the tyres are - the more flexible the tyres are and they consequently have less rolling resistance. - The webbing is denser, so that there is greater resistance to penetration of foreign bodies.
 This increases puncture resistance.